mirekmarek/php-jet/README.md

 ## Quick testing (PHP built-in web server)

-It is possible to do quick proof of PHP Jet.
+It is possible to quickly try PHP Jet.

 All you need to do is:
 * Make sure you have PHP8 installed - PHP Jet requires PHP8 and newer.